 I think I may be eligible.
 Should I go to my local USCIS (Immigration) office?

 In all cases, you should consult with an immigration expert with experience in U visas.
-S/he can help you figure out if you are likely to qualify for this or any other form of immigration relief, and if there is a risk of being put in removal proceedings (being deported).
-To find help, please go to the Immigration page in our National Organizations section.
-You can also find the contact information for general legal services organizations, not immigration-specific, and referral services to private attorneys here: Finding a Lawyer.
+An attorney can help you figure out if you are likely to qualify for this or any other form of immigration relief, and if there is a risk of being put in removal proceedings (being deported).
+To find help, please go to the National Organizations - Immigration page.
+You can also find the contact information for general legal services organizations, not immigration-specific, and referral services to private attorneys on our Finding a Lawyer page.